Not all win-loss analysis programs are created equal.

 The interview and the analysis don’t have to be done by the same person or even the same organization.
 Focus your efforts on what you do best.
 That may mean hiring a third party to conduct the interview and then your team taking that information and creating the analysis.
 Or maybe that’s vice-versa.
 A win-loss analysis program can be time-consuming if you’re doing it all on your own.
 Don’t be afraid to outsource parts of it so you can focus on your most high-value work.

 Clozd can help you create, build, and execute effective win-loss analysis programs.
-For more information on how to get started, check out www.clozd.com/win-loss-analysis.
+Find out how to get started with win-loss analysis.